-District of Columbia law allows Chapter 7 bankruptcy filers to apply either federal bankruptcy exemptions or exemptions unique to the District (including certain federal nonbankruptcy exemptions) to their property.
-This means that you can choose whichever exemption structure is more financially advantageous for your situation, although you may not “pick and choose” exemptions from both structures.
-The information listed below will help you to compare and contrast the pros and cons of each approach.
-Note however, that if you moved to the District of Columbia less than two years ago, you may be required to exempt property according to the state exemption laws of your prior state of residence.
+D.C. law allows Chapter 7 bankruptcy filers to apply either federal bankruptcy exemptions or exemptions unique to the District (including certain federal nonbankruptcy exemptions) to their property.
+This means that you can choose the set of exemptions that's best for your situation.
+The information below will help you to compare each set.
+Note however, that if you moved to the District of Columbia less than two years ago, you may be required to use the federal exemptions.

 Written by Attorney Kassandra Kuehl.